Spencer Torkelson Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 16th in the league.
+- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 11th in the league.

-- The Red Sox have a 6.00 team ERA that ranks 27th among all league pitching staffs.
+- The Red Sox have the 26th-ranked team ERA across all league pitching staffs (5.57).

-- Red Sox pitchers combine to surrender 13 total home runs at a rate of 2.2 per game (fourth-most in the league).
+- Red Sox pitchers combine to surrender the fifth-most home runs in baseball (14 total, two per game).

-- Sale (0-0) pitches for the Red Sox to make his second start this season.
+- The Red Sox will look to Houck (1-0) in his second start of the season.

-- In his most recent appearance on Saturday, the lefty threw three innings against the Baltimore Orioles, giving up seven earned runs while surrendering seven hits.
+- In his last time out on Sunday, the right-hander tossed five innings against the Baltimore Orioles, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.